 Additional reporting by Fatima Hudoon.

-Do you have experience of any of these issues?
+Do you have experience of this story?
 Contact us in strict confidence to help us tell more stories about private mental health services in Bristol.
 Get in touch by emailing: email@example.com.

 A home for the ‘Hypochondriac, Mad and Distracted’: remembering the ‘madhouses’ of Fishponds

 For more than 100 years, a family firm profited handsomely from running mental health facilities in Fishponds – sometimes using shocking and bizarre practices.
 A new book uncovers the startling history of ‘Mason’s Madhouse’.